-Ciaràn is an Editor for the BMC Series and has been the Editor of BMC Endocrine Disorders since March 2019.
-He obtained his BSc in Neuroscience from University College Dublin, Ireland and MSc in Pharmaceutical Sciences from University of Copenhagen, Denmark.
-He then researched the neurochemical correlates of attentional and impulsive processes for a PhD at University of Copenhagen.
-Having always demonstrated a passion for the scientific publishing process, Ciaràn relocated to London to pursue an Editorial career at BMC Series.
+Ciaràn is an Editor for the BMC Series since March 2019.
+He obtained his BSc in Neuroscience from University College Dublin, MSc & PhD in Pharmaceutical Sciences from University of Copenhagen, Denmark.
+He still researches the neurochemical correlates of behaviour relevant to psychiatric disorders cross-species.
+Having most enjoyed the publishing process during his PhD, Ciaràn relocated to London to pursue an Editorial career at BMC Series.
 He is committed to promoting robust science on open-access platforms as Editor of BMC Cardiovascular Disorders, BMC Endocrine Disorders, BMC Musculoskeletal Disorders, BMC Rheumatology & BMC Sports Science, Medicine & Rehabilitation.

 Basic and Clinical Endocrinology